 Mark it, nuncle: there is a chicken-and-egg problem here; a temporal paradox — and you know how the JC loves those.
 For if your contract could only be executed on several pieces of paper if the parties agreed that, then wouldn’t you need them all to sign an agreement, saying just that, on the same piece of paper?
 And since, to get that agreement, they will have to sign the same piece of paper, why don’t you just have done with it and have them all sign the same copy of the blessèd contract, while you are at it?

 But was there ever a logical cul-de-sac so neat, so compelling, that it stopped a legal eagle insisting on stating it anyway, on pain of cratering the trade?
-There are little eaglets to feed.
+There are little eaglets to feed, my friends.

 Are you, like, sure?

 It is fun counting the client bulletins that say “while a counterparts clause may not be strictly necessary, it is best practice.”
 Then you realise they all say this.
 But it isn’t best practice.
 It is stupid practice.
 It is feeble, lawyering by rote.
 It is not-quite-premium mediocre.

 How so?
 Well, think back to your first contract law lecture: for a contract to be effective you need an offer, acceptance and consideration.
 “Execution”, however you manifest it, is simply a way of indicating acceptance.
 Acceptance does not require a quill.
 It does not require a signature at all.
 One may accept orally, by a gesture, or even just by behaving in a way that can only really be explained by imputing your acquiescence to the terms of the contract being argued about.
 All one needs to do is satisfy oneself — and the court from whom you are praying aid — that your counterparty communicated acceptance somehow.